Just as any big mountain (like Monte Rosa in the Alps) Layla has more than one summit.

 What DOES make difference is the route we choose.
 Central and North peaks are climbed most often.
 Things I always take into consideration:

-My knowledge is based on many years of experience climbing Layla in any possible condition (from June to November) so you can be sure I will choose the best option for you to enjoy the climb and return to valley unharmed.
+My knowledge is based on many years of experience climbing Layla in any possible condition (from June to November) and guiding people of different abilities.
+You can be sure I will choose the best option for you to enjoy the climb and return to valley unharmed.

 photo: Milor Kaldani , Kolia (the horse) and students from Germany on day 1